Shimmy0530/kali-mcp-server/README.md

   kali-mcp-server
 ```

-**Note:** Detached mode does not support MCP stdio transport.
-Use stdio mode for actual MCP communication.
+**Note:** Detached mode uses HTTP/SSE transport (accessible at `http://localhost:8001/sse`) instead of stdio transport.
+For MCP clients that support SSE transport, you can configure them to use this endpoint.
+For most MCP clients (like Cursor), stdio mode (via `mcp.json`) is recommended for best performance.

 ### Resource-Limited Execution